MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-external-method-interaction.md

 If a provider needs *upn* or *email* claims for discovery, then you can configure these optional claims for id_token.
 For more information, see [Optional claims](/azure/active-directory/develop/optional-claims).
 If requested, *email* will always be returned.
 If *upn* is requested, it will be returned for user accounts that are members of the directory, but not for guest accounts.

+>[!NOTE]
-NOTE: email claim is not guaranteed to be unique and using email in identification or authorization is an anti-pattern.
+>The email claim isn't guaranteed to be unique and using email in identification or authorization is an anti-pattern.
 Unique claims should be used to link accounts.
-More guidance is available here: Migrate away from using email claims for user identification or authorization - Microsoft Entra | Microsoft Learn.
+For more information, see [Migrate away from using email claims for user identification or authorization](https://learn.microsoft.com/azure/active-directory/develop/migrate-off-email-claim-authorization).

 ### Recommended use of claims
 Microsoft recommends associating accounts on the provider side with the account in Azure AD via the oid and tid claims.
 These two claims are guaranteed to be unique for the account in the tenant.